Orioles pitcher commits two errors on one play in disastrous outing

 "Yeah, just frustration came out.
 Unacceptable," Bradish told reporters after the game, via MLB.com.
 "That's just childish behavior, and that will not happen again."

 Bradish allowed three runs, two earned, and six hits in five innings of work.
-He struck out seven batters and walked three more, as the Orioles dropped to 6-6 on the year.
+He struck out seven batters and walked three more, as the Orioles improved to 6-6 on the year.

 The 29-year-old is in his fifth season of his MLB career.
 He underwent Tommy John surgery during the 2024 season and returned to the mound in August 2025.
 He has a 3.54 ERA with 396 strikeouts in 70 career starts.